iboard/greeter_command_line_example/README.md

 4. Run App

 ```
     Enter your name or 'q': Zappa
+    Yor of birthday (YYYY-MM-DD): 1964-08-31
     Hello Zappa!
+    You're 18052 days old.
     Enter your name or 'q': q
     Program ended with exit code: 0
 ```